ClusterHQ/flocker/docs/config/generate-api-certificates.rst

 #.
 Generate an API user certificate.

    Run the following command from the directory which contains the certificate authority files generated when you first installed the cluster.
-For more information, see <
+For more information, see :ref:`authentication`.

    Replace ``<username>`` with a unique username for an API user.